Absorption and analysis of unbound quantum particles -- one by one: Theory

 \subsection{Differential probability distributions from subsequent absorptions}

 When one out of $N$ particles is absorbed in a simulation as dictated by the Schr{\"o}dinger equation with a non-Hermitian effective Hamiltonian, Eq.~(\ref{TDSE}), the wave function vanishes.
 It is certainly not converted into any $(N-1)$-particle wave function.
 All information about the evolution of the remaining particles is lost.
 As mentioned, this problem is remedied by the Lindblad equation.
 Since absorption is in fact a Markovian process and trace and complete positivity should be conserved, the Lindblad equation is the proper starting point.
-The details on how to accommodate for particle removal by a CAP are provided in \cite{Selsto2010}, while an adaption to the multi-configurational time-dependent Hartree-Fock-method is provided in \cite{Kvaal2011}.
+By comparing the Lindblad equation in generic form with Eq.~(\ref{TDvNE}), where the CAP expressed in terms of second quantization, Eq.~(\ref{DefGamma}), we may identify a source term which restores the remainder of the system while one particle undergoes absorption.
+The details on how this comes about are provided in \cite{Selsto2010}, while an adaption to the multi-configurational time-dependent Hartree-Fock-method is provided in \cite{Kvaal2011}.

 The resulting equations of motion constitute a hierarchy of $n$-particle sub-systems, with $n=N,N-1,\cdots, 1, 0$.
 The evolution of the $n$-particle sub-system is governed by the master equation

 where the source term